 WHAT ARE THE COSTS OF ASSESSMENT?

-D.A.S.A. specializes in dyslexia evaluations for ages 5 through 23, but we are also able to test adults using nationally recognized assessments.
+D.A.S.A. specializes in dyslexia evaluations for ages 6 through 23, but we are also able to test adults with our nationally recognized assessments.
 It is important to remember that an effective assessment needs to be a combination of tests, interviews, and samples which give a complete picture of the reader's strengths and weaknesses and which measure the characteristics of dyslexia against its definitions.